adi0111/Mnist/README.md

 2. Use Docker

- a. install the Docker，Docker Tutorial：https://docs.docker.com/install/overview/
+ a.
+Install the Docker，Docker Tutorial：https://docs.docker.com/install/overview/

- b. use docker create image (change Image_name to the name you like)
+ b.
+Use docker create image (change Image_name to the name you like)

        docker build -t IMAGE_NAME .

- c. run the image
+ c.
+Run the image

        docker run -d -p 4000:5000 IMAGE_NAME

 ### 2、conncet to the Cassandra

- a. run the Cassandra, Cassandra Tutorial ：https://hub.docker.com/_/cassandra/
+ a.
+Run the Cassandra, Cassandra Tutorial ：https://hub.docker.com/_/cassandra/

        docker run --name some-cassandra -p 9042:9042 -d cassandra:latest

- b. conncet the Cassandra contanier you create above with the docker container and romove
+ b.
+Conncet the Cassandra contanier you create above with the docker container and romove

        docker run -it --link some-cassandra:cassandra --rm cassandra cqlsh cassandra